I am an Assistant Professor in the Department of Civil and Environmental Engineering at the University of Nevada, Reno (UNR).

 I have more than 15 years of progressive and diversified academic and industry experience in Structural Engineering.
 Before joining UNR, I worked as a senior engineer in Industry and as a postdoctoral scholar at Caltech.
 My Ph.D. is in Structural Engineering from UC San Diego.
 Prior to that, I worked as an engineering consultant, an academic lecturer, and an entrepreneur.

-My academic background covers four fields of interest:
+My academic background covers the following fields of interest:

 Large-scale experiments and structural behavior study

 My academic future lies in the marriage of the realm of the scholastic with the real-life world of engineering.
-Moving forward, I expect my academic research and interests to be increasingly geared toward addressing new and existing problems using creative and efficient solutions to improve the quality of our lives and better safeguard our assets.
+Moving forward, I expect my academic research and interests to be increasingly geared toward addressing existing and new problems using creative technology solutions to improve the quality of our lives and better safeguard our assets.